How to Write a Successful Business Plan [Updated for 2022]

 Depending on your business stage, you may also want to include your business values and what type of organizational culture you are seeking to establish.

 Business Goals and Objectives: An essential part of the business planning process is establishing business objectives that can become achievable business goals.

-Include research on your competitors, try to include three competitors (check out their websites, if they have a store, go and use their services), describe in high-level what they offer, their strengths and any pricing insights you can obtain quickly.
+Include research on your competitors, try to include three competitors (check out their websites, if they have a store, go and use their services), describe at a high level what they offer, their strengths, and any pricing insights you can obtain quickly.

 These are the questions to answer in your market research.